 Nikila Dandapani '14 is a management consultant for Booz Allen Hamilton, while also pursuing a MS in Information Systems from Johns Hopkins University.

-Anup Das '10 is in the MD/PhD program at the University of Michigan pursuing a PhD in Health Services Organization and Policy.
+Anup Das '10 is a resident in the Internal Medicine Department at the University of Chicago.

 Kelsey Dashiell '09 is doing volunteer work at a health clinic in Peru through a program called Awamaki.